minhanhto09/NuCLS/README.md

 ![](images/image1.png)

 YOLOv8 simplifies detection with anchor-free predictions and uses advanced loss functions, including IoU loss for box accuracy and cross-entropy loss for classification.
-Its streamlined design and multi-scale feature fusion make it highly effective for detecting small, overlapping objects like nuclei.

 In this project, we leveraged YOLOv8’s capabilities to process 1,744 images with 59,373 annotated nuclei, ensuring high efficiency and scalability during both training and inference.
-The architecture’s flexibility and speed make it a robust choice for medical imaging tasks such as nuclei detection.

-### Results and Analysis
+### Results

 ![](images/image2.png)

 The YOLOv8 model achieved an overall mAP@0.5 of 56.6% and mAP@0.5-0.95 of 29.2%, demonstrating moderate detection performance across five classes.

-While the model performed well for classes like AMBIGUOUS (mAP@0.5: 81.6%) and other_nucleus (mAP@0.5: 82.2%), it struggled with nonTIL_stromal (mAP@0.5: 26.9%) and TIL (mAP@0.5: 32.4%), indicating room for improvement in detecting smaller or less-represented classes.
-The model's efficient inference speed (10.1 ms per image) highlights its potential for real-time applications.
+- Strengths: The model performed well for AMBIGUOUS (mAP@0.5: 81.6%) and other_nucleus (mAP@0.5: 82.2%), showing its ability to handle overlapping and challenging objects.
+Its efficient inference speed (10.1 ms per image) highlights its potential for real-time applications.

+- Weaknesses: Performance was lower for nonTIL_stromal (mAP@0.5: 26.9%) and TIL (mAP@0.5: 32.4%).

+### Discussion

+Upon further investigation, one major challenge is the presence of *multiple visually similar nuclei within a single image*, which makes differentiation difficult.
+Additionally, *class imbalance* in the training data likely contributed to the lower performance for these underrepresented categories.

+To address these challenges, future improvements could include data augmentation to enhance diversity, weighted loss functions to prioritize minority classes, and synthetic data generation to balance the dataset.

+Currently, the dataset comprises exclusively the corrected single-rater data.
+Subsequent releases should expand to incorporate both the uncorrected single-rater and multi-rater datasets.

 ## Licensing